postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/monitoring-your-api/intro-monitors.md

 ### Variables

 * You cannot import existing global variables to a monitor, but you can create new ones during a run.
-* Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values, unlike in the collection runner when [persist variables](/docs/running-collections/intro-to-collection-runs/) is enabled.
+* Global and environment variables can be updated and subsequently used during a monitoring run, however they will immediately revert to their original values.
     * If you require persistent variables, you can add a call to update your environment using the [Postman API](/docs/developer/intro-api/).

 ### Console output